jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 .ignoresSafeArea()
 ```

+:bookmark: Thursday November 23, 2023 – 19:30** : *Picking back up and this is what appears in the project as a stopping point.*

 > It is critically important that no important content be placed outside the safe area, because it might be hard if not impossible for the user to see.
 Some views, such as List, allow content to scroll outside the safe area but then add extra insets so the user can scroll things into view.
 >
 > If your content is just decorative – like our background color here – then extending it outside the safe area is OK.
 >
-> Before we’re done, there’s one more thing I want to mention: as well as using fixed colors such as .red and .green, the background() modifier can also accept materials.
+> Before we’re done, there’s one more thing I want to mention: as well as using fixed colors such as `.red `and `.green`, the `background()` modifier can also accept materials.
 These apply a frosted glass effect over whatever comes below them, which allows us to create some beautiful depth effects.
 >
-> To see this in action, we could build up our ZStack so that it has two colors inside a VStack, so they split the available space between them.
+> To see this in action, we could build up our ZStack so that it has two colors inside a `VStack`, so they split the available space between them.
 Then, we’ll attach a couple of modifiers to our text view so that it has a gray color, with an ultra thin material behind it:

 ```swift
 ZStack {